Hot Tips to Draw Out More Creative Participation in Meetings

 7) Meet Outside of Meetings

-Want your team to engage more creatively in Level 10 Meetings?
+Want your team to engage more creatively in meetings?
 Have them engage with each other outside of meetings.
 Solving Issues requires sticking your neck out there, once in a while.
 To do that, you’ve got to trust that the guy next to you isn’t hiding an axe!

 If you want team members to put themselves out there, you’ll need to have a team that knows and trusts each other.
 That means spending time together—grabbing lunch, chatting around the water cooler, sharing each other’s personal lives.
 You don’t need to do an escape room together (although, not a bad idea!), but do create room to build relationships that aren’t purely based on work requirements.